uberlin

 Click here to read all about our trip to Copenhagen and Stockholm.

 Move over RSVP, we’ve found a new favourite paper porn palace!
-Modular at Moritzplatz more than lives up to its tagline, “material total”, by offering stationary, art supplies and even furniture in all shapes, sizes and colours of the spectrum.
+Modulor at Moritzplatz more than lives up to its tagline, “material total”, by offering stationary, art supplies and even furniture in all shapes, sizes and colours of the spectrum.
 The building also houses design studios, picture framers and a couple of cafés, making Modular more of a creative lifestyle brand than just a supply store.

 Its concern with both form and function, and blurring of the lines between home and work, reflects what we feel is a very Berlin mindset.
 In a city where many homes are converted factories and many places of work are in old apartment buildings, why shouldn’t your office be as aesthetically pleasing as your home, and your flat as functional as your office?